osanstrong/arfc.github.io/manual/guides/blue_waters.md

  qstat | grep "name_of_Serpent_run"
 ```

- which will dislay how long your script has been running.
+ which will display how long your script has been running.
 Once your script is done running, it should return nothing (unless someone else is running a script with the same name as yours).